Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

 This feature is supported in mobile and wearable applications only.

-The main features of the Calendar API include:
+The main features of the Calendar API include the following:

 - Calendar management

   You can [create a new calendar](#creating-a-calendar) using the `addCalendar()` method of the `CalendarManager` interface (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarManager) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarManager) applications) (you also need the Account API (in [mobile](../../api/latest/device_api/mobile/tizen/account.html) and [wearable](../../api/latest/device_api/wearable/tizen/account.html) applications)).